MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 ### Private Distribution Groups

 In App Center, distribution groups are private by default.
 Only testers invited via email can access the releases available to this group.
 Testers added to this group will receive a notification that they have been added to the app to test.
-After a release, testers that were previously added to this group will receive the new release notification email and will be required to log in to their App Center account in order to access and download releases.
+After a release, testers that were previously added to this group will receive the new release notification email and will be required to sign in to their App Center account in order to access and download releases.

 ### Public Distribution Groups